H88trader/traderana/README.md

 - Disable path length limit
 - Plenty tutorial online, e.g. https://youtu.be/uDbDIhR76H4

+## Install git for windows

+- One of the tutorial online https://youtu.be/2j7fD92g-gE

 ## Install sublime for windows (optional)

 - One of the tutorial online https://youtu.be/gsOnPiSmR_w

-## Install git for windows (optional)

-- One of the tutorial online https://youtu.be/2j7fD92g-gE

 ## Install traderana